UrbanCompass/thrift/README.md

 =============

 This is the Compass fork of Apache Thrift.
-We have a few changes that we manage in the compass-master branch, and we produce our own releases that we tag as v0.X.Y+compass
+We have a few changes that we manage in the `master` branch (which is forked from apache/thrift), and we produce our own releases that we tag as v0.X.Y+compass

 ## Releasing python code from here